John-Keating/dsp/02-editors.md

 What terminal editor will you use?
 How did you make your decision?

 #Vim:
-*I like the model interface as, after typing in languages with many diacritics, I want to spare my pinkies further strain.
+I like the model interface as, after typing in languages with many diacritics, I want to spare my pinkies further strain.

-*I think that the steep learning curve will pay off in the end with lightning fast slicing and dicing of text.
+I think that the steep learning curve will pay off in the end with lightning fast slicing and dicing of text.
-*I like the simplicity.
-I am scared of spending too much time customizing emacs to be 'just right'.
+I love the simplicity and I am scared of spending too much time customizing an emacs to be 'just right'.
 ---